Our History as a List of Firsts

-The first American Episcopal bishop was consecrated in 1784 in Scotland.
-In the following year 4 men were ordained deacons and later priests.
+Samuel Seabury, the first American Episcopal bishop was consecrated in Scotland.
+In the following year four men were ordained deacons and later priests.
 They were the first clergy ordained on American soil.

-In the year 1795 Absalom Jones was the first African American ordained a Deacon in our Church.
+Absalom Jones was the first African-American ordained a Deacon in the Episcopal Church.
 He became a priest nine years later in the year 1805.

-In the 1970’s women’s ordination to both the diaconate & priesthood was embraced by our denomination.
+Women’s ordination to both the diaconate and priesthood was embraced by our denomination.

-In 1989 Barbara Harris was the first woman elected Bishop.
-She is also of African American descent.
+Barbara Harris was the first woman elected Bishop.
+She was also of African-American descent.

-At the General Convention of the Episcopal Church in the summer of 2015 Michael Curry, the Diocesan bishop of North Carolina, was elected as our new Presiding Bishop.
-He is the first Presiding Bishop of our church of African American descent.
+Michael Curry, the Diocesan bishop of North Carolina, was elected as our new Presiding Bishop at the General Convention of the Episcopal Church in the summer of 2015.
+He is the first Presiding Bishop of our church of African-American descent.